jubayeramb/jubayeramb.github.io/src/pages/writing/add-dark-mode-tailwind-css-astro.md

 #### 4.4.
 Add a toggle button

 Now we will add a toggle button to switch between light and dark mode manually.
 We will use the `data-theme` attribute to switch between light and dark mode.
 We will also use the `--sun-fill` and `--moon-fill` variables to define the fill color of the sun and moon icons.
-We will use the `bg-[color]` and `text-[color]` classes to apply the colors to the elements.
+We will use the `bg-bgColor` and `text-contentColor` classes to apply the colors to the elements.

 Create a `ThemeIcon.astro` file into the `./src/components/` directory and add the following code: